Family, friends and local leaders gather to celebrate life of South Richmond teen killed in fatal car crash last fall

 It’s what her family does now to make sense of her death; before she could graduate high school, or go to prom; before she could enroll in college and move in with her best friend; before she could live out her dreams of traveling the world and opening a beauty salon.

-"I shouldn't bury my daughter," Bethea said in an interview after she, her grandmother and local officials finished planting the trees in the green space between the school's driveway and Hopkins Road in South Richmond.
+“I shouldn’t bury my daughter,” Bethea said in an interview after she, her grandmother and local officials finished planting the trees in the green space between the school’s driveway and Hopkins Road.

+Aajah was one of 32 people killed by vehicles while walking in the Richmond region in 2020, the most in the last decade, according to Virginia Department of Motor Vehicles data.
 She died on a Sunday evening last October as she was walking to the Food Lion on Jahnke Road, about a 10-minute walk from her grandmother’s house.
-A driver attempted a left turn onto German School Road and struck an oncoming car, sending it in her direction.
+A driver tried to turn left onto German School Road and struck an oncoming car, sending it in her direction.

-Nariyah Clark, Aajah's best friend, said both of them would often call one another while walking to the store or someone's house.
+Nariyah Clark, Aajah’s best friend, said both of them would often call each other while walking to the store or someone’s house.
 They were talking on the phone just minutes before Aajah died, she said.

-They both met in the second grade, but became closer as students at Boushall.
+They met in the second grade but became closer as students at Boushall.
 As students at George Wythe High School, she said they both talked about moving in together and going to the same college after graduation.

-In remarks before the tree planting ceremony, Mayor Levar Stoney reiterated that the city's goal is prevent all traffic fatalities and severe injuries.
+In remarks before the tree-planting ceremony, Mayor Levar Stoney reiterated that the city’s goal is to prevent all traffic fatalities and severe injuries.

 “Our Vision Zero initiative will only succeed when we get everyone committed to changing the culture of transportation and how we use our streets,” he said.
 “We want motorists to respect people first, not their cars or destinations.”

-Stoney and other local and state officials at Monday's ceremony said recently passed laws that will let localities drop speed limits to 15 miles per hour in residential areas and business districts and mount speed cameras in school zones, alongside traffic engineering, could prevent deaths.
+Stoney and other local and state officials at Monday’s ceremony said recently passed laws that will let localities drop speed limits to 15 mph in residential areas and business districts and to mount speed cameras in school zones, alongside traffic engineering, could prevent deaths.
 Ultimately, drivers must take more care, too, they said.

 Yesmine Bethea, Aajah’s grandmother, said she would also like the city to install billboards with the pictures of victims to raise awareness further, but that city traffic engineers have rebuffed the suggestion saying it could inadvertently distract drivers.